 - Step 1: What type of lifestyle do you want in retirement?
 For example, do you want overseas holidays every 5 years, regular local holidays, the capacity to dine out, and to run a mobile phone and computer?

 - Step 2: How much will such a lifestyle cost per week, or annually?
-Using the example in step 1, assuming you own your home, budget for just over $44,000 a year as a single person (or roughly $60,000 for a couple) if you want a comfortable lifestyle (for more information see SuperGuide article How much super do you need to retire comfortably?).
+Using the example in step 1, assuming you own your home, budget for just under $43,000 a year as a single person (or roughly $60,600 for a couple) if you want a comfortable lifestyle (for more information see SuperGuide article How much super do you need to retire comfortably?).
 If you want a life that is more cushy than comfortable, see SuperGuide articles Retirement income: Living on more than $60,000 a year and Retirement income: Want to live on $100,000 a year?

 - Step 3: Decide how much money in savings that you will need for the retirement lifestyle that you’re hoping for.
 You can use online calculators available on the ASIC MoneySmart website to help you with this step.
 You can also find out how much super you need by reading other articles on the SuperGuide website (see how much super you need here on the SuperGuide website), or see list of articles below.